Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 Since this model is built to be towed by a motorized vehicle, it comes with rear deflectors on the back of the sled.

-Finally, the Pelican Trek Sport 94 comes with a travel cover, which means you can protect it during transport.
+Finally, the Pelican Trek Sport 94 comes with a travel cover, and while testing it we found that this allows you to protect it during transport.

 Dimensions: 94″ L x 37″ W x 17″ H